Fort Lauderdale Truck Accident Lawyer

 Truck accidents are among of the most devastating types of motor vehicle crashes, and statistics gathered by the Florida Department of Highway Safety and Motor Vehicles reveal that they are quite common in the Sunshine State.
 In 2016, 25 people were killed in accidents involving large trucks and 133 victims suffered life-threatening injuries.
 Plus, another 1,071 sustained injuries ranging from minor to serious.

 If you or a loved one was hurt in a truck accident, Florida law does allow you seek compensation for your losses.
 However, there are considerable complications involved with these incidents, especially since trucking companies and their insurers have hefty legal budgets to fight your claim.
-A Fort Lauderdale truck accident lawyer can help you overcome these challenges, so please contact the Leifer Law Firm today to set up a free consultation.
+A Fort Lauderdale truck accident lawyer can help you overcome these challenges, so please contact Leifer & Ramirez today to set up a free consultation.

 Most Truck Accidents Occur Because of Negligence

 Though weather, heavy loads, and complex semi-truck systems may be contributing factors, negligence is the root cause of truck accidents.
 In such a case, you must prove the essential elements of negligence, which are: